Deer

 Fences are an excellent method of prevention.
 However, they are expensive and may be unsightly.
 To keep the deer out, fences must be eight feet tall or more.

 The best preventative measure is buying perennials that you love and deer hate.
 Perennials will return year after year, which is less work for you.
-Buying deer-resistant perennials is a method that will saves you a considerable amount of time, effort, and money.
+Buying deer-resistant perennials is a method that will save you a considerable amount of time, effort, and money.

 Here is a list of 16 deer-resistant perennials: